cksdml1014/chanisong/_pages/Teaching.md

     </div>
 </div>

-- **Volunteer Work:** Beyond Gong Dream Camp, I completed 87.5 hours of volunteer mentoring through SENS.
-I served as both the Daily Engineering Class chair and vice president of the organization.
+- **Volunteer Work:** Completed 87.5 hours of mentoring through SENS, serving as chair for Daily Engineering Classes and vice president.
-- **Program Development:** As chair, I developed a new class program on the "Principle of Viscoelasticity" using potato starch slurry for hands-on experiments.
-This program has been in use for over seven years, giving middle school students an engaging introduction to engineering concepts.
-Additionally, I introduced various engineering majors to high school students to help them better understand their future academic options.
+- **Program Development:** Developed a hands-on experiment on the "Principle of Viscoelasticity" using potato starch slurry.
+Introduced engineering majors to help students choose their academic paths.
-- **Leadership:** As an executive member, I contributed to program revisions and helped foster enthusiasm for mentoring among fellow students.
-I built strong friendships with like-minded peers, further deepening my commitment to engineering education.
+- **Leadership:** As an executive member, revised programs, and encouraged mentoring enthusiasm within the group.

 ## Major Snapshot and STEMentor

 <div style="text-align: center;">
     <img src="https://cksdml1014.github.io/chanisong/images/majorsnapshot2.png" alt="4 Major Mechanics Google Result" style="width: 50%;">
-    <p style="font-size: 12px;">My STEMentor article on the 4 Major Mechanics was not only listed as a top search result by Google but was also cited by Google to explain the concept, reflecting the significant reach and impact of my educational contributions.</p>
+    <p style="font-size: 12px;">My STEMentor article on the 4 Major Mechanics was listed as a top search result by Google, reflecting the significant reach and impact of my educational contributions.</p>
 </div>

-- **Motivation:** After my involvement with SENS, I recognized the need for more students to have access to clear information about engineering majors.
-This led to my initiative to expand beyond face-to-face mentoring and contribute to a larger audience.
+- **Motivation:** Recognized the need for accessible information on engineering majors, leading to contributions beyond face-to-face mentoring.
-- **STEMentor Contributions:** After joining SNU's STEM Honor Society, I initiated the "Major Snapshot" program on the **[STEMentor](https://stementor.tistory.com/)** website, where members share insights about their major courses.
-This resource, now featuring over 110 articles, helps high school students gain a better understanding of engineering education.
+- **STEMentor Contributions:** Initiated the "Major Snapshot" program on **[STEMentor](https://stementor.tistory.com/)**, offering insights into different engineering majors.
-- **Impact:** I personally contributed three articles on mechanical engineering topics, including "4 Major Mechanics," "Robotics," and "Mechanics and Design."
-My article on "4 Major Mechanics" has garnered over 17,000 views and is currently the top search result on Google for the term "4대역학" (Four Major Mechanics).
-Across all my articles, I have accumulated over 22,000 views.
-These articles continue to guide students in making informed decisions about their academic futures.
+- **Impact:** Authored articles on "4 Major Mechanics," "Robotics," and "Mechanics and Design" with over 22,000 views.
+The "4 Major Mechanics" article reached 17,000 views and was the top Google search result for "4대역학."

 ## Vision Exhibition